caseytraina/Vastly/README.md

 Controls and creates functions for data collections.

 *All other files are largely front-end with varying levels of small backend queries leftover from MVP*

+### For You Algorithm

+Uses Shaped.AI

+Data is streamed from firestore to bigquery.
+The video records, and the user viewedVideos collections.
+(2 different extensions to 2 different biquery tables).
+Access is then grated to Shaped.AI to read from these BigQuery tables and generate a dataset.
+That dataset is then fed into a shaped ai model, which can be queried for recommendations.

+Giving the shaped ai access to big table - service account - client-bigquery-153@friendly-plane-323816.iam.gserviceaccount.com

+gcloud projects add-iam-policy-binding <YOUR_PROJECT> \
+--member='serviceAccount:<OUR_SERVICE_ACCOUNT>' \
+--role='roles/bigquery.dataViewer'

+gcloud projects add-iam-policy-binding <YOUR_PROJECT> \
+--member='serviceAccount:<OUR_SERVICE_ACCOUNT>' \
+--role='roles/bigquery.jobUser'

+gcloud projects add-iam-policy-binding <YOUR_PROJECT> \
+--member='serviceAccount:<OUR_SERVICE_ACCOUNT>' \
+--role='roles/bigquery.readSessionUser'